Students Removed from Elementary School Near Chicago after Asbestos Scare

 Administrators of Sunny Hill Elementary, located approximately 30 miles outside of Chicago, said they promptly removed the elementary students from the tainted classrooms once the issue was identified.

 Asbestos exposure is known to cause mesothelioma, a rare cancer of the lining of the lungs, lining of the abdomen or lining of the heart.
-Because of this link from asbestos to this serious disease, school officials left nothing to chance.
+Because of this link, school officials left nothing to chance.

-Barrington Unit District 220 Superintendent Tom Leonard and Sunny Hill Principal Irma Bates sent a letter to parents on November 1to inform parents that all the necessary precautions and safety actions are being taken.
+Barrington Unit District 220 Superintendent Tom Leonard and Sunny Hill Principal Irma Bates sent a letter to parents on Nov.
+1 to inform parents that all the necessary precautions and safety actions are being taken.

 The discovery was made while a foreman was replacing equipment in seven classrooms within the school.